jasonkylefrank/Front-end-Curriculum/React/who-using-react.md

 They evaluated Ember.js, Angular.js, Knockout.js, Durandal, Rivets, and React.
 They chose React.
 They said that it "felt like a good solution to make debugging and understand data flows much easier and predictable".

 **Atlassian**, makers of Jira, BitBucket, and HipChat, also considered Angular and Ember.
+They [chose React](https://developer.atlassian.com/blog/2015/02/rebuilding-hipchat-with-react/) because they believed it had several advantages.
+A few they cited include: